syafiqacity/ICT-Bootcamp-Project/README.md

 The project also included an animated/video version of the campaign made using Animaker.

-The original video file of the animated version is no longer available, so the repository contains the surviving PDF version of the presentation as documentation of the project.
+The original video file of the animated version was made using Animaker.
+A cloud-based, do-it-yourself (DIY) video animation software and AI-powered tool.
+This animation video enable us to create our own 2Dimension cartoons which help further conveys our project's messages by reducing mental effort, grabbing attention quickly, and turning abstract ideas into clear visual steps.

 ---